Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 ## Consensus

+[Consensus](/docs/CS/Distributed/Consensus.md) is a fundamental problem in fault-tolerant distributed systems.
+Consensus involves multiple servers agreeing on values.
+Once they reach a decision on a value, that decision is final.
+Typical consensus algorithms make progress when any majority of their servers is available; for example, a cluster of 5 servers can continue to operate even if 2 servers fail.
+If more servers fail, they stop making progress (but will never return an incorrect result).

 [The Byzantine Generals Problem](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/The-Byzantine-Generals-Problem.pdf)

 The default versions of Dynamo, Cassandra, and Riak are PA/EL systems: if a partition occurs, they give up consistency for availability, and under normal operation they give up consistency for lower latency.